Frequently Asked Questions

 My full rate for service is $180 per session, but I am able to offer rates as low as $90 or less depending upon the client’s household income and my availability.
 The American Counseling Association Code of Ethics encourages counselors to “contribute to society by devoting a portion of their professional activity to services for which there is little or no financial return.”
 I do my best to work with clients to fit their financial needs.
 If you would like to know more, email me at KevinFaustCounseling@gmail.com for more information.

-Why should I choose a counselor over a social worker, therapist, psychologist, or psychiatrist?
+Should I see a counselor, or social worker, or therapist, or psychologist, or psychiatrist?

 The short answer is that there is not one of these that is always the best choice.
 Perhaps what is most important is finding the right clinician for you and your needs.